Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers and Spencer Torkelson (.378 slugging percentage over his past 10 games, including two homers), battle starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+Spencer Torkelson -- .086 average over his past 10 games -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on September 2 at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Yankees.
+In his last game he had a hitless showing (0-for-3) against the White Sox.

 Spencer Torkelson Game Info & Props vs. the White Sox